 What are the membership requirements?

-Membership in the Association of Contingency Planners is open to anyone interested in contingency planning.
+Membership in the Association of Continuity Professionals is open to anyone interested in contingency planning.
 Our members are primarily drawn from business and government organizations.
 Any number of individuals belonging to an organization is eligible for ACP membership.
 Members are accorded voting privileges in ACP affairs.

 To ensure a high degree of professionalism, members are required to sign the ACP Code of Ethics (as detailed on the Membership Application) and agree to be bound by its provisions.